 Thrid-party update systems, created to deliver updates in a safe and convenient way, similar to the Joomla Update system are considered to comply with the requirement.
 However, as our aim is to centralize information about updates in the Extensions -> Update area, then a third-party update system must also provide the version availability information for the Joomla!
 Update Manager.
 Users must not be required to visit each extension to know its status.

 Concerning to Add-ons distributed via Third-party Update Systems

 Add-ons are a special case of extensions managed by a parent extension.
 Addons are installed, managed and uninstalled with a Third-party Update System.

-Since these particular type of extensions are published in JED but they can't be integrated with Joomla!
+Since these particular type of extensions are published in JED but they can't be integrated with the Joomla!
 Update System, they are exempted from the integration requirement.
-This exception includes extensions that are not installable via the Joomla Installer and are extension specific.
+This exception includes extensions that are not installable via the Joomla Installer and are parent-extension specific.